-All public bodies deemed 'eligible' for the EPWP grant and appropriated an allocation in the 2018 Division of Revenue Act, must enter into a grant agreement with the Department of Public Works and Infrastructure in which the receiving officer of the public body must agree to receive and utilise the EPWP Grant on the basis of the stipulations, requirements, conditions and obligations attached to it by the transferring national officer.
+All public bodies deemed 'eligible' for the EPWP Integrated Grant and have an allocation in the 2022 Division of Revenue Act, must enter into a grant agreement with the Department of Public Works and Infrastructure in which the receiving officer of the eligible public body must agree to receive and utilise the EPWP Integrated Grant on the basis of the stipulations, requirements, conditions and obligations attached to it by the transferring national officer.
 By signing the grant agreement, the receiving officer of the public body confirms his/her willingness to receive the grant and undertakes to put in place measures to abide by its requirements in terms of progress reporting, audit and disbursement procedures.
-Should the receiving officer of the public body not sign the grant agreement, the public body will not be able to 'draw down' the EPWP Grant.
+Should the receiving officer of the eligible public body not sign the grant agreement, the public body will not be able to 'draw down' the EPWP Integrated Grant.

-Along with the grant agreement, each public body is expected to:
+Along with the grant agreement, each eligible public body is expected to:

 a.
-Provide a list of the EPWP programmes/ projects to be funded from the EPWP Grant as proof of their planning and as an input into the broader planning engagement with the Department of Public Works and Infrastructure.
+Provide a list of the EPWP programmes/ projects to be funded from the EPWP Integrated Grant as proof of their planning and as an input into the broader planning engagement with the Department of Public Works and Infrastructure.
 This must be attached as an Annexure to the grant agreement.
-A soft copy of the project list must be submitted to National Department of Public Work.
+A soft copy of the project list must be submitted to Department of Public Work and Infrastructure.
 This list, and any proposed technical support will be further discussed with the Department of Public Works and Infrastructure.